What Is Summer Sausage?

-What is summer sausage made of?
+What is summer sausage and what is it made of?
 Why is it called summer sausage?
 It isn’t just for summer, but it sure is great with a cold beverage.
-Learn what kind of cheese goes with summer sausage.
+Plus, learn what kind of cheese goes with summer sausage.

 Why Is It Called Summer Sausage?

 The answer, as is so often the case, lies in history.
 Sausage has been around for centuries, and was even mentioned by Homer in The Odyssey.
 To be honest, it was originally made more to use up scraps, trimmings and organs that would normally have gone to waste.
 The meat was ground, seasoned aggressively with salt and spices (the word “sausage” comes from the Latin salsus, meaning “preserved in salt”), forced into natural casing—typically a very well cleaned hog or sheep intestine—and cooked to make a tasty meal.

 Many types of sausage evolved over the years using different blends of meat (typically beef and pork) and herbs, spices and even garlic salt—and far better cuts of meat—but not all were truly “preserved in salt”.
 Like all meats, they had to be cooked immediately, or eating them would be risky.
 Salt was a good start, but it wasn’t until the Middle Ages that curing salts (nitrites and nitrates) were discovered, providing a more effective method for killing harmful microbes and preventing the growth of bacteria.
 Smoking the sausage also slowed microbial growth, and added incredible flavor.

 Another way to inhibit microbial growth was to use a beneficial microorganism through lactic acid fermentation.
 Adding Lactobacillus bacteria (found in foods like sauerkraut and yogurt) to the meat, along with sugar to feed it, produced lactic acid.
 Not only does this substance inhibit pathogenic (bad) bacteria, it also gives the sausage a tangy taste and flavor.